Artesians/TCL/combat-mechanics/enemy-mechanics/enemy-interactions.md

 Triggering a freeze reaction on a boss entity does not create a frozen aura on the entity, but rather consumes the hydro and cryo auras, leaving no aura behind.

+### Azhdaha

+* Azhdaha's Moonlit Tree phase (submerging underground while leaving his tail on the surface) has two independent hitboxes that can be exploited with a large AoE attack (essentially double the DMG dealt).

+* Azhdaha's elements are the same across servers/regions and change weekly on mondays.

 ### Cryo Regisvine

 * Xiangling's Pyronado will only apply Pyro once to the Cryo Regisvine's core during the initial swing, and will not hit the core again during the rest of its duration.